-Meeting Торіс Extract of the Question Outcome Action (August 2021) Status (Updated August 2021) Advisory Panel and has been brought to the FRSC for further due diligence.
+Meeting Topic Extract of the Question Outcome Action (June 2022) Status (Updated June 2022) Advisory Panel and has been brought to the FRSC for further due diligence.
 16 29/5/19 Paper 2 Underlying items The paper asks whether non-financial items fit the definition of underlying items and presents four different views for the accounting treatment for non-financial underlying items under the variable fee approach.
 No conclusions drawn.
 However, there appears to be some support among members that IFRS 17 would allow more than one approach for accounting for non-financial underlying items under the variable fee approach, provided the approach is applied consistently None Closed 17 11/12/19 Paper 3 Examples of additional complexity due to the requirement to "weight" multiple services This paper discusses practical difficulties in determining coverage units for insurance contracts with investment-return service (without direct participation features), in particular the relative weighting of benefits per IFRS 17.117.
 It proceeds to analyze the determination of coverage units for two typical APAC products and illustrates possible methods to accomplish this.
 Finally, it proposes a practical expedient or modification of IFRS 17.117 to ease implementation challenges and support comparable implementation.
 Members agreed this is an operationally challenging area subject to significant management judgment.
 HKICPA Staff to raise this paper with IASB staff and other national standard setters for consideration during redeliberations.
 In progress.
 18 13/03/2020 Paper 3 Release of derecognised coverage units This submission analyses the derecognition requirements in IFRS 17, and how the derecognition of an insurance contract from a group of contracts should affect the amount recognised in profit or loss associated with the coverage units from derecognized contracts.
-The submission presents two views on the topic and illustrates how they would apply to a simple scenario: View 1: The amount of contractual service margin (CSM) recognised in profit or loss considers the expected and unexpected coverage units deducted from the coverage units in the group at the beginning of the period so that they align them with the coverage units for the group remains unchanged, and the amount of CSM that relates to the coverage units from the derecognized contracts will be released in the period when derecognition Members providing views generally supported View 2.
+The submission presents two views on the topic and illustrates how they would apply to a simple scenario: • View 1: The amount of contractual service margin (CSM) recognised in profit or loss considers the expected and unexpected coverage units deducted from the coverage units in the group at the beginning of the period so that they align them with the coverage units remaining at the end of the period for future services.
+Here, the total number of coverage units for the group remains unchanged, and the amount of CSM that relates to the coverage units from the derecognized contracts will be released in the period when derecognition Members providing views generally supported View 2.
 One member commented that either view may be acceptable if an entity can justify the treatment, and that the difference between views may not be material.
 The HKICPA staff will share members' key comments on items 2 and 3 and Paper 3 with IASB staff.
 Closed.